The best business decisions are the outcome of the most accurate data, and that data needs to be framed in the bigger

 Context is crucial.
 And it’s no different for business data.

 Without context attached to your data visualizations, you simply can’t make the best business decisions.

 It’s the one ingredient too many analysts forget.

 Why Your Data Visualizations Are Not Helping Anyone

-It’s amazing how often you can see misleading data visualizations, not the sort that’s deliberately trying to skew your perspective, but the sort that compares absolute numbers, omitting the context.
+It’s amazing how often you can see misleading data visualizations; not the sort that are deliberately trying to skew your perspective, but the sort that compares absolute numbers, omitting the context.
 In those cases, adding extra relevant data or annotations would tell a very different story.

 Take this example.
 This map of crime at New York subway stations is carefully annotated with the number of felonies, the time period covered, how they measured details and more.
 By the look of it, I would consider avoiding Times Square, 14th St-Union Square, and 125th Street – the ones with the largest red circles showing the highest number of crimes.

 Now, take a look at the next map below.
 It uses exactly the same data set as the map above.
 But this time, the filter (at the top of the image) has been switched to show the number of crimes per 100,000 trips through the station.
 Would seeing this second map change your mind about which stations should be avoided?
 It changes my mind.
 The ones I thought were particularly dangerous, are now seen to be some of the safest.
 Though I’d still keep an eye out at 125th Street and put East 143rd Street-St Mary’s Street on my watch list.